Note Some products might not be available in your country or region.

-Press and hold the button next to the batteries until the Bluetooth light flashes – it’s opposite the button on the other side of the batteries.
+Press and hold the button next to the batteries for 5-7 seconds, then let the button go.
+The Bluetooth light will flash – it’s opposite the button on the other side of the batteries.

 Go back to the Bluetooth settings on your PC, then select Bluetooth or other device > Bluetooth.

 Choose Surface Dial from the list of devices.
 Follow additional instructions if they appear, then select Done.

 Remove the protective film from your Surface Dial.